 The Village People Slam Trump Supporters for Changing 'YMCA' Lyrics

-One of the most famous songs has now been used by President Donald Trump supporters as they've changed the lyrics in their favor.
-The Village People came out with the fan-favorite "Y.M.C.A" song in the late '70s, but now Trump fans have rearranged the famous lyrics to show their support for the president.
+President Donald Trump supporters have now used a beloved song and changed the lyrics in their favor.
+The Village People came out with the fan-favorite "Y.M.C.A." song in the late '70s, but now Trump fans have rearranged the famous lyrics to show their support for the president.
 However, members of the band are not pleased with this saying they are "annoyed" by Trump fans using their lyrics to show shade on Biden after already being upset that Trump uses the song at his rallies.